ROCm/HIP/docs/old/reference/kernel_language.rst

 =============================================================

 `__global__` functions are often referred to as *kernels*.
 When you call a global function, you're *launching a kernel*.
-When launching a kernel, you must specify a run configuration that includes the grid and block dimensions.
-The run configuration can also include other information for the launch, such as the amount of additional shared memory to allocate and the stream where you want to run the kernel.
+When launching a kernel, you must specify an execution configuration that includes the grid and block dimensions.
+The execution configuration can also include other information for the launch, such as the amount of additional shared memory to allocate and the stream where you want to execute the kernel.

 HIP introduces a standard C++ calling convention (``hipLaunchKernelGGL``) to pass the run